1937 Indian provincial elections: Assam

-In Assam, the Congress won 33 seats out of a total of 108 making it the single largest party, though it was not in a position to form a ministry.
-Sir Muhammed Saadulah of the Assam Valley Muslim Party was sworn in as the Chief Minister of Assam on 1 April by the governor Robert Niel Raid.
+In Assam, the Congress won 33 seats out of a total of 108 making it the single largest party, but initially refused to form government.
+So Sir Muhammed Saadulah of the Assam Valley Muslim Party was sworn in as the Chief Minister of Assam on 1 April by the governor Robert Niel Raid.
 One year later he was replaced with Gopinath Bordoloi of the Congress.
 The legislatures convened under the chairmanship of Basanta Kumar Das (assembly) & Monomohan Lahiri (council).